About IDex clients on macOS and Windows

 - We don't recommend that you install IDex on remote devices.
 Remote connected devices should use Connect Filter instead.

 - IDex client can't filter applications that can't be configured to use explicit proxy settings.

 - Remote connected devices should use Connect Filter instead.

 - You can't install Connect Filter and IDex together on the same device.

 - macOS 10.10 and higher

 - Windows 7, Windows 8, Windows 8.1, Windows 10 (32-bit and 64-bit versions)

 With Microsoft DirectAccess systems, HTTPS could potentially be used to establish a tunnel back to the organization network.
 In such instances, the external IP or host, configured in the DirectAccess server configuration must be excluded from the proxy configuration to prevent failure.
-This failure is caused by the outgoing connection for the IP-over-HTTPS tunnel attempting to connect through the IDex Client to reach the Smoothwall Filter and Firewall proxy via the same tunnel.
+This failure is caused by the outgoing connection for the IP-over-HTTPS tunnel attempting to connect through IDex to reach the Smoothwall Filter and Firewall proxy via the same tunnel.

 For installation and interface setup, see the help topics: